Werkov/Werkov.github.io/_posts/2015-10-11-thesis-fail.md

 ### 2015-12-07

   * I did make it (submitted, not defended yet).
-  * If my thesis were a piece of cloth, let's say a jacket it would look following.
+  * If my thesis were a piece of cloth, let's say a jacket, it would look like following.
-    You would see it's well designed, though instead of sleeves there would be just post-it note saying "Sleeve here", the pockets would just holes and you could see threads (fibrils :-p) sticking out of everywhere.
+    You would see it's well designed, though instead of sleeves there would be just a post-it note saying "Sleeve here", the pockets would be just holes and you could see threads (fibrils :-p) sticking out of everywhere.
-    And the accompanying text would elaborate on the customer who ordered the jacket, then would talk about *coats* that other people wear and in the end there would be written why you created hole instead of pockets, however, it wouldn't say why did you decide to tailor a jacket when the customer was complaining about being cold.
+    And the accompanying text would elaborate on the customer who ordered the jacket, then would talk about *coats* that other people wear and in the end, there would be written why you created the hole instead of pockets, however, it wouldn't say why did you decide to tailor a jacket when the customer was complaining about being cold.